 1 Begin at the far end of the car park (furthest from the entrance) and go through a small wooden gate on the left of a barrier onto a path through the woods.
 You soon meet a wide gravel track.
 Turn right on this track.
 Continue for some distance avoiding all turnings off.
 The pines and larches become beautiful mixed woodland.
 Eventually you reach a wooden gate beside Godshill Wood Cottage.
 Go through this gate and cross a lane to a stony track opposite.
 Go over a cattle grid ahead and veer right on a drive.
 Pass the florid iron gates of a house on the left and continue between wire fences and over two 2-plank bridges.
 At the top, go over a stile into a meadow.
-Follow a faint path across the centre, over a stile on the other side and down to a track.
+Follow a path to the left of a sturdy fence which separates two meadows, then over a stile on the other side and down to a track.
 Turn right on the track.